fkaufman/CodeChallenge/README.md

 To build:   You must have maven configured and running Java1.8 JDK

-> build.sh
+> ./build.sh

 To run:   The jar has been built as a shaded executable

-> java -jar ./target/CodeChallenge-0.0.1-SNAPSHOT.jar
+ java -jar ./target/CodeChallenge-0.0.1-SNAPSHOT.jar

 or

-> run.sh  - will get you there too.
+ ./run.sh  - will get you there too.